mdibella-dev/mdb-theme-gutenberg/README.md

 - Improve: Reinstate secondary font type in slideout navigation
 - Improve: Remove scrollup from navbar (placement makes no sense anymore)
 - Fix: Slideout content doesn't disappear on small screen heights
+- Fix: The site editor creates a large gap where the slideout is implemented in the code

 ### Previous changes